taxguide/123hpcomsetup/docs/index.rst

 123.hp.com/setup – Download HP Printer Drivers & Complete Setup Guide
 =====================================================================

-Most HP printers work reliably after setup.
-However, you may sometimes face issues like offline errors, Wi-Fi connection problems, or failed print jobs.
+Even after successfully installing your device through **123.hp.com/setup**, you may occasionally face common **HP printer** issues such as offline errors, wireless connection failures, driver problems, or printing interruptions.

-Fortunately, these problems are usually easy to fix.
-A quick restart, a stable network connection, or the latest HP software often resolves the issue.
+The good news is that most of these issues don't require technical expertise.
+Updating the latest **HP printer drivers**, checking your Wi-Fi connection, or restarting the printer can often restore normal performance within minutes.

-If your printer still isn't working properly, try the troubleshooting steps below to restore normal printing.
+Follow the troubleshooting steps below to resolve the most common **HP printer setup** problems and keep your printer running smoothly.

 .. image:: _static/hp-printer-setup-guide.jpg
    :alt: 123 HP Printer Setup Guide